llvm/clangd-www/design/index.md

 # Design of clangd

-A language server's main responsibilites are:
+A language server's main responsibilities are:

  - keeping track of open files and unsaved changes
  - providing the editor with up-to-date diagnostics (warnings/errors)